 In the village, a large, alpha male Komodo dragon was especially active upon our arrival.

-Toward the end of our visit, we followed the largest dragon onto the beach, where the direct sunlight fully illuminated its scales and colors.
+Toward the end of our visit, we followed an enormous dragon onto the beach, where the direct sunlight fully illuminated its scales and colors.

 Komodo dragons are capable of swimming several hundred meters out to sea.

-After seeing the dragon on the beach, we walked back to the pier, and hopped in our boats for another afternoon of snorkeling.
+After seeing the dragon on the beach, we walked back to the pier and hopped in our boats for an afternoon of snorkeling.

 Believe it or not, we would be snorkeling off Komodo Island.